hannahro15/ready-steady-eat/README.md

 # Database Schema

 Please see below a screenshot of a Database Schema for my models of my project which I created using Django-extensions and PygraphViz.
+I found about this via the Code Institute Slack Channel.

 ![Database Schema](documentation/models.png)